 At Markeaton, we are very proud of our curriculum and we strongly believe that it provides your child with the essential skills, knowledge and understanding they need.
 Our curriculum, as shown in the image above, centres around something called Markeaton Minds.
 Markeaton Minds, as shown in the image below, are a series of learning mindsets we want the children to have during their time at Markeaton and beyond.
-These mindsets feed into our curriculum families (Humanities, STEM, Arts and Wellbeing) and lastly, around the outside, these are the values we want our curriculum to be the children to become.
-Embedded within our curriculum and also at the heart of school life are our three core values:
+These mindsets feed into our curriculum families (Humanities, STEM, Arts and Wellbeing) and lastly, around the outside, these are the values we want our curriculum to be the nildren to beccome Embedded within the curriculum and also at the heart of school life are our three core values: